Distributed Online Private Learning of Convex Nondecomposable Objectives: The Basic Framework and Regret Bound

 In our work, we break the decomposability of traditional distributed optimization problems and develop two specific algorithms for such problems.
 Inevitably, this brings at least two challenges.
 First, due to the nondecomposability of problem (1), this requires that the evolution of each node is based on one coordinate of the global decision vector.
 Therefore, the analysis of the proposed algorithms also involve the handling of the coordinate controlling parameter.
-To the best of our knowledge, this is the first attempt to investigate differentially private distributed online optimization algorithm for nondecomposable problems.
-Second, the privacy of the algorithm requires that nodes send perturbation information, while optimization requires that nodes freely share their information to obtain the exact best decision.
-Therefore, we have to establish a tradeoff between the privacy level and the optimization accuracy.
+So far as we know, this is the first try to solve nondecomposable problems using differentially private distributed online learning algorithm.
+Second, the confidentiality of the algorithm requires that nodes send perturbation information, while algorithm accuracy requires that real information is sent or received between nodes to induce the optimal decision.
+As such, establishing a tradeoff between the privacy level and the accuracy is necessary.
 This will lead to some technical dilemmas in the performance analysis.
 The above challenges make our work interesting and challenging.